Sojourn probabilities in tubes and pathwise irreversibility for It\^o processes: -dimensional theory

-where the norm $||~||$ used to quantify distances can be any norm on $\mathbb{R}^N$.
-The name tubular ensemble is used for $\trajset$ because a ball of radius $R(t)$ (defined with respect to the norm $||~||$) with center $\trajvec(t)$ is a tube in spacetime $(\xvec,t)$, see Fig.~\ref{fig:illustration} for an illustration.
+where in principle any norm $||~||$ on $\mathbb{R}^N$ can be used to quantify distances.
+We use the name tubular ensemble for $\TubularEnsemble$ because a ball with center $\trajvec(t)$ and radius $R(t)$ is a tube in spacetime $(\xvec,t)$, as illustrated in Fig.~\ref{fig:tubular_ensemble}.